nlmixr2/rxode2parse/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/nlmixr2/rxode2parse/badge)](https://www.codefactor.io/repository/github/nlmixr2/rxode2parse)
 <!-- badges: end -->

-The goal of rxode2parse is to create log-likelihood functions for use in ‘rxode2’ and ‘nlmixr2’
+The goal of rxode2parse is to split off the ‘rxode2’ parsing from the ode solving and C compilation of models.
+This can allow the rxode2 ui to be in a R only package (which is easier to update and check).

 ## Installation